voidtools/etp_server/README.md

 To uninstall the Everything client service:

 *   From a command prompt, navigate to your Everything.exe
-*   Run the following command to install the client service:
+*   Run the following command to install the client service:<br/>
     <code>Everything.exe -uninstall-client-service</code>
 <br/><br/><br/>